 Animal Encounters & Extra Activities

-The Bali Zoo has lots of “animal encounters” where you can interact with the animals.
-This includes the elephants, orangutans, lemurs, deer, goats, rabbits, wallabies, and some of the exotic birds.
+The Bali Zoo has lots of ‘animal encounters’ where you can interact with the animals.
+This includes the elephants, orangutans, gibbons, lemurs, deer, goats, rabbits, and wallabies.

 You can have your photo taken professionally with the tropical birds (extra charge), or it’s free to hold them and take your own pics if you want.